Minneapolis Loss of Consortium Lawyer

 Should loss of consortium be included in my claim?

 Depending on the unique facts of your case, you may or may not want to file a loss of consortium claim.
 It can be acceptable to seek a loss of consortium claim if your partner’s injury has caused you to suffer a significant loss of companionship, affection, and support.
 Yet it’s crucial to balance the advantages of pursuing this claim against the time and money it would cost.
-Making an educated choice about whether to include a loss of consortium claim in your case requires working with an expert attorney who can assess your particular circumstances and advise you on the best course of action.
+Making an educated choice about whether to include a loss of consortium claim in your case requires working with an expert catastrophic injury attorney in Minneapolis who can assess your particular circumstances and advise you on the best course of action.

 Should loss of consortium be included in my lawsuit?